Part 1: Control By Crisis, Deception & Technology

 Now the dollar's status as world reserve and petro-dollar is subsiding as other nations have begun to trade in oil and other goods using their own currencies and bypassing the dollar.
 Unless there is a currency reset and a significant reduction or elimination of play money production by the FED, the dollar is likely to collapse leading to big time inflation, especially in oil and imports.

-A relaxing breath and fresh thought can make things better.
+A relaxing breath and fresh thought can make things better:

-Love is real prosperity. ~ Natural Sage Jon
+Loving is real prosperity.

 Caring For One Another